moditect/layrry/README.md

-# Layrry ⁠- A Runner and API for Layered Java Applications
+# Layrry ⁠- A Launcher and API for Modularized Java Applications

-Layrry is a runner and Java API for executing modularized Java applications.
+Layrry is a launcher and Java API for executing modularized Java applications.

 It allows to assemble modularized applications based on Maven artifact coordinates of the (modular) JARs to include.
 Layrry utilizes the Java Module System's notion of [module layers](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ModuleLayer.html), allowing multiple versions of one module to be used within an application at the same time.